 The buildings, gardens and a section of the nature trail are accessible to wheelchairs and there is a fully accessible toilet.

-Visitors are welcome to bring dogs so long as they are kept on a lead, and owners clean up after the dog as necessary.
+Visitors are welcome to bring dogs so long as they are kept on a lead and out of the 4 formal gardens and cafe.
+Owners must clean up after the dog as necessary.

 'Inspirational!
 A heartfelt thank you for the wonderful guided tour.'